2025 Powerful Prebuilt Gaming Computers from Amazon – Ryzen 5 and Ryzen 7

-We’re giving you both options, the Intel Core i5-12400F and the Intel i7-12700F if you want more power.
+Here we’re giving you both options, the cheaper Ryzen 5 and the Ryzen 7 if you have more to spend and want more power.

 When it comes to buying a prebuilt gaming computer, there are a few things you want to be sure to look out for.
-Here we will bring you two of the best options for buying an all-in-one gaming computer that comes ready to play straight out of the box.
+Here we have two of the best options for buying an all-in-one gaming computer that comes ready to play straight out of the box.
 No need to hunt for an overpriced graphics card or figure out if your motherboard is compatible with your processor or learn how to put the computer together.
 Plug and Play.

-Option 1) Intel i5-12400F Gaming Computer
+Option 1) Ryzen 5 5600 Gaming Computer

-• Brand: CyberPower
+• Brand: Skytech Gaming

-• Model #: GXiVR8060A16
+• Model #: ST-BLAZE4MINI-1345-B-AM

-• GFX Card: NVIDIA GeForce RTX 3050 8GB
+• GFX Card: NVIDIA RTX 4060 8GB GDDR6X

-• Memory: 16GB DDR4 RAM
+• Memory: 16GB DDR4 RAM 3200

-• Hard Drive: 500GB NVMe SSD
+• Hard Drive: 1TB NVMe SSD

 • Networking: Built-in Wireless AC